vijaymathew/vijaymathew.github.io/books/info/chapter_10.md

 - Bandwidth is the range of frequencies a channel occupies in Hertz.
 Shannon capacity grows linearly with bandwidth but logarithmically with SNR — making bandwidth more valuable than power in the high-SNR regime.
 - The Nyquist rate limits the symbol rate to 2W symbols per second for bandwidth W. The modulation scheme determines bits per symbol; noise determines reliability.
 - A link budget tracks every gain and loss from transmitter to receiver.
 Free-space path loss grows as the square of distance and linearly with frequency, explaining why higher-frequency signals have shorter range.
 - Spectral efficiency (bits/s/Hz) is the key figure of merit for wireless systems.
-Modern WiFi 6 achieves over 96% of the Shannon limit at high SNR, up from under 1% for 1990s modems.
+Real MCS tables trace how each additional bit/s/Hz demands more SNR, and practical systems operate a few dB away from the Shannon boundary for margin.
 - OFDM divides a wideband channel into many narrow subcarriers, each approximately flat.
 Water-filling allocates more power to stronger subcarriers to maximize total capacity.
 - MIMO uses multiple antennas to create parallel spatial streams.
 Capacity scales approximately linearly with the number of antenna pairs in ideal conditions, enabling massive throughput gains without additional bandwidth or power.
 - Optical fiber has terahertz-scale bandwidth and achieves tens of terabits per second per fiber pair — sufficient to carry the world's internet traffic many times over.
 The bottleneck is electronics, not the fiber.